SamSherrill/13th-homework/homework_instructions.md

 #### Controller setup

-1. Inside your `burger` directory, create a folder named `controllers`.
+1. DONE - Inside your `burger` directory, create a folder named `controllers`.

-2. In `controllers`, create the `burgers_controller.js` file.
+2. DONE - In `controllers`, create the `burgers_controller.js` file.

-3. Inside the `burgers_controller.js` file, import the following:
+3. DONE - Inside the `burgers_controller.js` file, import the following:

-   * Express
+   * DONE - Express
-   * `burger.js`
+   * DONE - `burger.js`

-4. Create the `router` for the app, and export the `router` at the end of your file.
+4. DONE - Create the `router` for the app, and export the `router` at the end of your file.

 #### View setup

-1. Inside your `burger` directory, create a folder named `views`.
+1. DONE - Inside your `burger` directory, create a folder named `views`.

-   * Create the `index.handlebars` file inside `views` directory.
+   * DONE - Create the `index.handlebars` file inside `views` directory.

-   * Create the `layouts` directory inside `views` directory.
+   * DONE - Create the `layouts` directory inside `views` directory.

-     * Create the `main.handlebars` file inside `layouts` directory.
+     * DONE - Create the `main.handlebars` file inside `layouts` directory.

-     * Setup the `main.handlebars` file so it's able to be used by Handlebars.
+     * DONE - Setup the `main.handlebars` file so it's able to be used by Handlebars.

-     * Setup the `index.handlebars` to have the template that Handlebars can render onto.
+     * DONE - Setup the `index.handlebars` to have the template that Handlebars can render onto.

-     * Create a button in `index.handlebars` that will submit the user input into the database.
+     * ***TO DO ***Create a button in `index.handlebars` that will submit the user input into the database.

 #### Directory structure